Employees may need to be reimbursed when they have incurred costs relating to business travel.

 |2,001cc or above

-NEW ADVISORY FUEL RATE FOR ALL ELECTRIC CARS ANNOUNCED
+ADVISORY FUEL RATE FOR ALL ELECTRIC AND HYBRID CARS

 A Rate of 4p per mile for pure electric vehicles.
 The new rate for electric cars is called the Advisory Electricity Rate (AER).